 Vorshlag worked with Whiteline USA to test a prototype version of their bolt-on Watts Link kit and it worked exceptionally well on our 2011 Mustang GT street/race car.
 The change from an already aftermarket Panhard Bar (PHB) to the Whiteline Watts Link kit transformed the car.
 None of the other single changes we made over the past two years of development with this car has been as noticeable as this Whiteline Watts Link.
-On our purpose-built 2013 Mustang GT build, this Watts Link kit will be the first upgrade we do!
+On any serious track or autocross S197 Mustang we work with at Vorshlag, this is the first upgrade we do!

 The Whiteline Watts Link kit is a 100% bolt-on affair, but it is still lightweight at 29 pounds.
 However, the factory PHB, support brace and differential cover are replaced and weigh 13.3 pounds.
-This kit only adds an additional 15.7 pounds and it is worth every pound!
+This kit only adds an additional 15.7 pounds and it is worth every bit of that!
 This kit is a slick, simple, beefy Watts unit that attaches in all the right places and uses the right materials.
-Since it is made with Whiteline's well developed polyurethane bushings, it is SILENT during street or track use, and the kit fit around our custom dual 3" exhaust with plenty of clearance.
-Will this bolt-on design hold up to the lateral forces of 315mm R compound tires?
-We were skeptical, but we put this kit through roughly a year of autocross events (12 events x 4 runs) in a single day on 315 R compound tires.
-We have competed in more track events and autocrosses since then - so yes, we have full confidence in their kit in both street and racing environments.
+Since it is made with Whiteline's well developed elastomer bushings, it is SILENT during street or track use, and the kit fit around our custom dual 3" exhaust with plenty of clearance.
+Will this bolt-on design hold up to the lateral forces of big R compound tires?
+We were skeptical at first back in 2012, but we put this kit through FIVE YEARS of autocross and NASA Time Trial events on 345mm Hoosier A7 race tires in our red 2011 GT shown here.
+We racked up dozens of wins and set 16 class track records with this Watts Link.
+Bulletproof.
+So yes, we have full confidence in their kit in both street and racing environments.

-The build quality on this kit is unlike much of what we see made for the Mustang market - it is top of the line with perfect welds, the right materials, and an all-new differential cover that was cast just for this kit, not adapted from another car or bolted to the stock diff cover with a bunch of fiddly bits.
+The build quality on this kit is unlike much of what we see made for the Mustang market - it is top of the line, with perfect welds, the right materials, and an all-new differential cover that was cast just for this kit, not adapted from another car or bolted to the stock diff cover with a bunch of fiddly bits.
 Rock solid, beefy, and over-engineered.
 It has none of the "copycat design" aspects from some other options out there for this chassis either.
-This Watts Link kit is 100% made in the USA, built by real craftsman, using the renowned bushing designs and suspension know-how from the experts at Whiteline Flatout.
+This Watts Link kit is 100% made in the USA, built by real craftsman, using the renowned bushing designs and suspension know-how from the experts at Whiteline.
 We at Vorshlag were working on our own Watts Link kit for this S197 Mustang... right until we saw what Whiteline came up with.
-We scrapped our design, bought their kit, and quickly became a Whiteline dealer.
+We scrapped our in-house design, bought and tested their kit, and became a Whiteline dealer soon after.
 It is just that good.

 Watts Link vs Panhard Bar